Yasmine Galenorn

 Yasmine Galenorn is an American novelist.
 She writes urban fantasy, paranormal romance, and paranormal mystery.
 She previously wrote under the pen name India Ink for her Bath and Body series.

 Biography

 Galenorn graduated from Evergreen State College, having majored in theater and creative writing.
-She is the author of over fifty novels and nonfiction books, including the Otherworld Series, the Fury Unbound Series, the Bewitching Bedlam Series, the Indigo Court Series, the Chintz 'n China Series, and the upcoming Wild Hunt Series.
+She is the author of over a hundred novels and nonfiction books, including the Otherworld Series, the Fury Unbound Series, the Bewitching Bedlam Series, the Indigo Court Series, the Chintz 'n China Series, and the upcoming Wild Hunt Series.
 Publishers Weekly wrote about Witchling (2006), the first entry in the Otherworld series: "Though the plot can drag, effusive characters and pretty writing ('I whispered, and the stars heard me from behind their cloud cover and answered') will lead readers through to the much-anticipated final battle."
 She was with Berkley Publishing from 2002 to 2016 and has now branched out into indie/self publishing.